petark7/realtime-chat/README.md

  Simple realtime chat made with React, Tailwind and Firebase

 Features
-- login with Google (Firebase)
+- Login with Google (Firebase)
-- messages stored in Firestore
+- Messages stored in Firestore
-- keeps auth details in context
+- Keeps auth details in context
 - UI with Tailwind (DaisyUI)
-- state persistence via Firebase
+- State persistence via Firebase
-- type checking with PropTypes
+- Type checking with PropTypes